valderman/haste-compiler/README.md

 Haste
 =====

-A compiler to generate Javascript code from Haskell.
+A compiler to generate JavaScript code from Haskell.

 It even has a [website](http://haste-lang.org) and a [mailing list](https://groups.google.com/d/forum/haste-compiler).